 An extensive archive of information on nuclear security, both from WINS and from external sources.

 Helping licensees assess the maturity of their security programme and measure their security culture effectiveness.

-The World Institute for Nuclear Security (WINS) and the Federal Authority for Nuclear Regulation (FANR) are pleased to announce a joint workshop on Understanding and Mitigating the Insider Threat, to be held on 16th – 18th December 2018 in Abu Dhabi, UAE.
+The World Institute for Nuclear Security (WINS) and the Federal Authority for Nuclear Regulation (FANR) held a joint workshop on Understanding and Mitigating the Insider Threat on 16th – 18th December 2018 in Abu Dhabi, UAE.

 Nuclear operators seek to employ personnel who can be trusted with sensitive information, critical technology, and hazardous nuclear and radioactive materials.
 This requires employees who are honest, dependable and mentally and physically stable.
 Social backgrounds and external influences, as well as a host of other influential factors, can create undue levels of vulnerability, altering a person’s dependability, moral character, motivations and allegiances.
 History has repeatedly shown how such changes have catalysed insider threats and weaknesses in nuclear safety and security, sometimes leading to serious consequences.

 Past incidents have clearly demonstrated that insiders can take advantage of their access rights and knowledge of a certain facility, as well as their authority over staff, to bypass dedicated security measures.
 They can also threaten cyber security, safety measures, and material control and accountancy (MC&A).
 Insiders are likely to have the time to plan their actions; in addition, they may work with others who share their objectives.
 Employees may sometimes also cause harm unintentionally, particularly in the cyber realm.